 B.A., Sociology/Anthropology, Capital Scholars Honors Program, University of Illinois, 2016

-Michael Lotspeich is a Ph.D. student in Sociology at Baylor University in the Community Analytics track.
-He is also an information assurance strategist at Baylor University’s Center for Community Research and Development, and research associate at the Center for Economic Studies of the U.S. Bureau of the Census.
+Michael Lotspeich-Yadao is a Ph.D. student in the Community Data Analytics track.
+He is the information assurance strategist at Baylor University’s Center for Community Research and Development and a research associate at the Center for Economic Studies of the U.S. Bureau of the Census.
 Lotspeich-Yadao’s overarching research portfolio depends on the interdisciplinarity of sociology and computer science to better understand capabilities of America’s military veterans.

 Before attending Baylor, Lotspeich-Yadao completed his B.A. in Sociology, Anthropology, and Graduate Certificate in Geographic Information Systems (GIS) at the University of Illinois.
 He also participated in the Summer Research Opportunities Program (SROP) at The Ohio State University, in the College of Food, Agricultural, and Environmental Sciences.

 Michael Lotspeich's Full Curriculum Vitae.